usfomicshub/usfomicshub.github.io/Cluster_Computing/index.md

 ## How to Transfer Files to Local Computer

+When tranfersing files from your cluster account to your local computer, you will need to use a file-transfer client.
 We reccommend these two file-transfer clients:

 [FileZilla](https://filezilla-project.org/download.php)

 [Cyberduck](https://cyberduck.io/download/)

+The logging in process is similar to connecting to the cluster.
+The interface makes it easy to drag and drop files.

 ## More about USF Research Computing
 ***